-People from nearly every country make their home in Washington DC, and they don't keep their food traditions locked inside the gates of the embassies.
-A mile past the White House is an old neighborhood that's become the new capital of the Washington DC food scene - 14th Street Northwest.
+People from nearly every country make their home in Washington, D.C., and they don't keep their food traditions locked inside the gates of the embassies.
+A mile past the White House is an old neighborhood that's become the new capital of the Washington food scene -- 14th Street Northwest.
 At Estadio, Chuck learns the secret to making the perfect tortilla Espanola, a dish that chef Haidar Karoum went to the far corners of Spain to learn.
 At The Pig, chef Robert Cain blends American farm-to-table philosophy with European technique to prepare barbecued pigtails.
-Chuck visits Pearl Dive Oyster Palace where he samples the saltiest oyster around along with the best fried chicken in DC then stops by Andy Shallal's Busboys and Poets, a cafe named for DC's most famous of busboys, poet Langston Hughes.
+Chuck visits Pearl Dive Oyster Palace where he samples the saltiest oyster around along with the best fried chicken in D.C., then stops by Andy Shallal's Busboys and Poets, a cafe named for D.C.'s most famous busboy, poet Langston Hughes.